avoidwork/cqueue/README.md

 ### put
 #### Method

- Puts an item into the Channel
+ Puts an item into the Channel, and the Promise receives an Array

  	method put
  	param  {Mixed} arg Item
- 	return {Array}     Deferred
+ 	return {Object}    Promise

 ```javascript
 chan.put(arg).then(function(state) {